LejeuneMaxime/GroupProject/README.md

 5. Futhermore, we had to do a lot of data cleaning (This is explained in the Limitations part).
 That is why you will need to download the csv file in github named "DataRestaurants.csv".

-6. Once you have the correct csv file, you can proceed to the machine learning model.
+6. Once you have the correct csv file, you can proceed to the machine learning models (there are a linear one and a decision tree).

 - Open the Jupyter Notebook `restaurant_analysis.ipynb`.
 - Follow the instructions and run the code cells to preprocess the data, build the machine learning model, and analyze the results.